NREL/HPC/docs/Documentation/Systems/Swift/filesystems.md

 For users who also have Eagle allocations, please be aware that scratch space on Swift behaves differently, so adjustments to job scripts may be necessary.

 The scratch directory on each Swift compute node is a 1.8TB spinning disk, and is accessible only on that node.
 The default writable path for scratch use is `/scratch/<username>`.
-There is no global, network-accessible `/scratch` space. `/projects` and `/home` are
+There is no global, network-accessible `/scratch` space. `/projects` and `/home` are both network-accessible, and may be used as /scratch-style working space instead.

 ## Temporary space: $TMPDIR